mohammadreza-ashouri/Solidity-Cool-Features/README.md

 # Solidity-Cool-Features
 Here in this page, I am introducing a couple of tips that allows Soldiity developers to optimize their code.

+Smart contract developers often feel gas optimization is painful, particularly in complex smart contracts.
+Hence, it is crucial to leverage some techniques to optimize smart contract source code rather than bytecode.
+In this short article, I will introduce some of these techniques for Solidity smart contracts, so happy optimization!

 ### Custom Errors in Solidity 0.8
-Defining custom errors and use them with Revert, instead of String, reduces the gas consumption in the Solidity smart contracts.
+Defining custom errors and using them with Revert, instead of String reduces the gas consumption in the Solidity smart contracts.
-Wht is like that?
+What is it like that?
-If you use an string to show the error the amount of the gas depends on the string lenght.
+If you use a string to show the error, the amount of the gas depends on the string length.
 For example:

 ```